Dean177/reason-standard/docs/Conventions.md

 Now is a great time to jump straight into the [API](/api).

-If you want to find out more about why it exists and how you can help, read on.
+If you want to find out more about why Standard exists and how you can help, read on.